cossacklabs/product-docs/acra/_index.md

 ## Acra Enterprise Edition documentation

 {{< hint info >}}
-We are merging Acra Commuity Edition and Acra Enterprise Edition documentation here, so some sections will be marked as "Enterprise Only".
+We are merging Acra Community Edition and Acra Enterprise Edition documentation here, so some sections will be marked as "Enterprise Only".
 {{< /hint>}}